OVECJOE/The-Journey-From-Ignorance/chapter_2.md

 # Joblessness is a Job

-**For the first time since I had acquintance with driving, I have never driven a vehicle in the manner "She" &mdash;that's her name, she told me &mdash;drove it...**
+**For the first time since I had acquaintance with driving, I have never driven a vehicle in the manner "She" &mdash;that's her name, she told me &mdash;drove it...**

 The speed and recklessness scared me...

-I was panting heavily when we alighted **Jar**, while she was grinning mischeviously &mdash;It was hurting and detrimental the way she mocked me...maybe because she was all-knowing.
+I was panting heavily when we alighted **Jar**, while she was grinning mischievously &mdash;It was hurting and detrimental the way she mocked me...maybe because she was all-knowing.

 I said nothing.
 I just stared with a stoic expression on my face &mdash;I was trying hard to keep my thoughts hidden from this being.
 I feel that it is a faulty effort...faulty may not be the right word, but it best describes how futile it was trying to hide my thoughts from this creature.